AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-field-sync.md

 ---
 # SFDC Sync: Field Sync {#sfdc-sync-field-sync}

-Marketo syncs field information from Salesforce.
+Marketo syncs field information from [!DNL Salesforce].
 Here are the details.

 ## Which fields are synced? {#which-fields-are-synced}

 We sync most standard fields in SFDC and any custom field that the sync user has permission to see.

-## How do you determine if a record in Marketo is a lead or a contact in Salesforce? {#how-do-you-determine-if-a-record-in-marketo-is-a-lead-or-a-contact-in-salesforce}
+## How do you determine if a record in Marketo is a lead or a contact in [!DNL Salesforce]? {#how-do-you-determine-if-a-record-in-marketo-is-a-lead-or-a-contact-in-salesforce}

 We have a field in Marketo called SFDC Type.
 It has three possible values: lead, contact, or it's empty.
 If it's empty, it means that this Marketo lead does not exist in SFDC.